 Jimmy Turner: Me neither.

 Katrina Ubell: Because I'm a dog mom too.
-But still, like it's so good for us to see that like the system can be bad.
+But still, it's so good for us to see that the system can be bad.
 You're getting shocked.
 And also, there are things that can be done.
 And that's just so important to recognize that.

 Okay, so the title of your book is Determined.
 You talk in the book so much about self-determination and the self-determined physician.
 What is a self-determined physician and how can we become one?